davidav-k/gptchatsaver/README.md

-**GPTChatSaver** is an application that automatically extracts the contents of a ChatGPT conversation from a browser tab (Chrome) and saves it to a local PostgreSQL database with further access to it via API.
+**GPTChatSaver** is an application that automatically extracts the contents of a ChatGPT conversation from a browser tab (Chrome) and saves it to a local PostgreSQL database with further access to it via WEB-interface.

 ---